 You may be asking: What is a yeast infection?
-If your partner or spouse were to come to you and say ‘I have a yeast infection’ I wonder what images will come to mind.
+If your partner or spouse were to come to you and say ‘I have a yeast infection’, you may wonder what this means.

-To possible give us a better perspective lets start by asking the question what is Candida?
-Candida is root cause of this infection.
+To give us a better perspective lets start by asking the question what is Candida?
+Candida over growth is root cause of a yeast infection.
 There is a lot of marketing and are so many words that are thrown around with little thought given to the actual meaning of a yeast infection.

 There is predominantly only 3 to 4 Candida strains that cause humans any major discomfort with the main one being Candida Albicans.

 This yeast normally lives in the digestive system of a host organism.
 Candida is part of having a healthy life and aids resistance to outside bacteria and micro-organisms.
 It is part of the microflora of the gut and helps keep other harmful bacteria from taking over.
 Under normal conditions the immune system deals with the any overgrowth of yeast cells and they cause no physical or mental harm.